List of ancient great powers: Great Armenia

+The Kingdom of Armenia was one of the first Armenian Empires.
+At the height of its power, the Empire spanned over many parts of countries, namely the modern-day countries of Turkey, Iran, Syria and Lebanon.

+The Kingdom of Armenia has three distinct dynasties - the Orontid dynasty, the Artaxiad dynasty, and the Arsacid dynasty of Armenia.
+During the reign of the Orontid dynasty, Armenia became independent from the Achaemenids.
+During the reign of the Artaxiad dynasty, Armenia has reached the peak of its power.
+During the reign of the Arsacid dynasty, Armenia became the first country in the world to adopt Christianity as an official religion.

+In 387, the Kingdom of Armenia was split between the Eastern Roman Empire and the Sassanid Empire.
+Western Armenia first became a province of the Roman Empire under the name of Armenia Minor, and later Byzantine Armenia; Eastern Armenia remained a kingdom within Persia until, in 428, the local nobility overthrew the king, and the Sassanids installed a marzban (governor) in his place, beginning the Marzpanate period over Persian Armenia.

+Iran

 Parthian Empire

 The Parthian Empire was the third Iranian Empire.
 At the height of its power, the empire ruled most of Greater Iran, Mesopotamia and Armenia.
 But unlike most other Iranian monarchies, the Parthian followed a vassal system, which they adopted from the Seleucids.
 The Arsacid culture was not a single coherent state, but instead made up of numerous tributary (but otherwise independent) kingdoms.

 The Parthians largely adopted the art, architecture, religious beliefs, and royal insignia of their culturally heterogeneous empire, which encompassed Persian, Hellenistic, and regional cultures.
 For about the first half of its existence, the Arsacid court adopted elements of Greek culture, though it eventually saw a gradual revival of Iranian traditions.
 The Arsacid rulers were titled the 'King of Kings', as a claim to be the heirs to the Achaemenid Empire; indeed, they accepted many local kings as vassals where the Achaemenids would have had centrally appointed, albeit largely autonomous, satraps.
 The court did appoint a small number of satraps, largely outside Iran, but these satrapies were smaller and less powerful than the Achaemenid potentates.
 With the expansion of Arsacid power, the seat of central government shifted from Nisa, Turkmenistan to Ctesiphon along the Tigris (south of modern Baghdad, Iraq), although several other sites also served as capitals.
 Although the Parthian Arsacids made way for a new Iranian dynasty, the Arsacid family continued to exist through the Arsacid dynasty of Armenia, the Arsacid dynasty of Iberia, and the Arsacid Dynasty of Caucasian Albania; all eponymous branches of the Parthian Arsacids.